-Nikon lenses perform flawlessly shooting directly towards light.
+Nikon Nikkor lenses perform flawlessly shooting directly towards light.
 They are sharp, but with less micro contrast than the Leica R lens, for example.
 Highlights have a beautiful slight glow.

 In 1977 Nikon introduced a new system for coupling the lens to the camera’s exposure system.
 This new coupling system was called Automatic maximum aperture indexing or AI for short.

 The AI-S lens was created in 1982 when the aperture mechanism of the AI lens was enhanced to feature automatic aperture control.